The science behind leg hair growth

 Unfortunately, it keeps growing back.
 But have you ever wondered why?
-Well, it's a tale that's sure to grow on you.
 Here's the story of your leg hair's life.

-A leg hair’s follicle also has an inner sheath and an outer sheath.
-These protect and shape the hair as it grows.
-And a follicle has a sebaceous gland.
-It produces sebum, an oily secretion that conditions your hair and skin.
+A leg hair’s follicle also has an inner sheath and an outer sheath — these protect and shape the hair as it grows — and a sebaceous gland which produces an oily secretion that conditions your hair and skin.

-Maybe you use a shampoo that contains keratin.
-It’s a hard protein that forms the part of your hair you actually see.
+The hard protein that forms the part of your hair you actually see is keratin.
 "Naturally, keratin is produced by cells called keratinocytes," The Dermatology Review reports, "and just as collagen or elastin, this protein helps keep the skin firm and forms a protective layer to retain healthy skin."

-Keratin's protective layer is three-fold.
-It consists of:
+Keratin's protective layer is made of three parts:

 - The medulla (inner layer)

 - The cortex (middle layer)

 The cuticle consists of tightly overlapping shingle-like scales.
 The cortex makes up most of the hair shaft, and along with medulla, holds the pigment that gives your hair color.

 A leg hair goes through three stages of growth: